 Student & Graduate Publications

-Every year, approximately two to three student case reports have been presented as posters or platforms at state, national, and international conferences.
-Additionally, students' case reports have also been published in peer-reviewed journals in orthopedic, geriatric, and student physical therapy and in other international research journals and textbooks.
-Examples of the most recent publications include the following:
+Every year, approximately two to three student capstone projects are presented as posters or platform presentations at state, national, and international conferences.
+Additionally, students' projects have been published in peer-reviewed journals and textbooks.

-SMU DPT students perform many hours of volunteer community service, in addition to their challenging course load.
-Examples of recent SMU DPT student community volunteer work include:
+SMU DPT students perform many hours of volunteer outreach, in addition to their challenging course load.
+At SMU, outreach is both community-based and local, as well as global.
+Examples of recent SMU DPT student community and global outreach work include:

 - Assisting Dr. Sue Grieve in presenting educational sessions on exercise for persons with cancer at the Markstein Cancer Center at Alta Bates Summit Medical Center.